Thank you for reading our post, please rate this article at the end.

 - Survival knife

-The value of these bonus items depends on how much space you have or the weight you want to carry.
+The value of these bonus items depends on your space or weight requirements.
 Collapsible fishing poles or gill nets are too heavy for backpacking, but might be great additions to your vehicle’s survival kit.

 Versatility

-Lures and bait selection vary a lot from species to species, so the best kits have a selection of different colors and styles.
-Small rubber jigs are a must, and small spoons will catch just about anything.
+Lures and bait selection vary significantly from species to species, so the best kits offer a choice of different colors and styles.
+Small rubber jigs are a must, and small spoons will catch almost anything.
 If the kit comes with bait (like salmon eggs or fake worms), then all the better.

 Quality/Durability

 Having the right gear means nothing if it breaks when you use it.
-The best survival fishing kits use quality materials from reputable manufacturers.
-They also take steps to make sure it doesn’t degrade in your bug-out bag.
+The best survival fishing kits utilize high-quality materials from reputable manufacturers and take steps to ensure they remain durable in your bug-out bag.

-At the absolute minimum, your kit needs to be in a watertight package.
-Even a small amount of moisture will rust hooks and degrade fishing line.
-Heavy plastic works best, but some metal tins can be great, too.
-Desiccant packets are a great bonus, which helps to eliminate any moisture that might get in.
+Your kit must be in a watertight package at the very least.
+Even a small amount of moisture will rust hooks and degrade the fishing line.
+Heavy plastic works best, but some metal tins can be excellent alternatives as well.
+Desiccant packets are a great bonus, as they help eliminate any moisture that might get in.

 Value